Olivia Blake: Gaza policy

-In response to the Gaza war, Blake called for Labour to back a ceasefire.
-On the day of the vote on the King's Speech, where the SNP tabled an amendment calling for a ceasefire, Blake said that she was 'unable to be in Parliament as [she was] undergoing medical treatment in Sheffield', but that her 'position has been consistent and clear: an immediate ceasefire is the only way to halt the horrific loss of life we have seen in recent weeks'; she clarified that if 'I were able to attend...
-I would absolutely vote for an immediate ceasefire' and that she was 'pained that [she] cannot be there to do so'.
+In response to the Gaza war, Blake called publicly for Labour to back an immediate ceasefire.
+When the SNP tabled a ceasefire amendment to the King's Speech in November 2023, Blake was absent from Parliament due to medical treatment in Sheffield.
+She issued a statement making clear that her "position has been consistent and clear: an immediate ceasefire is the only way to halt the horrific loss of life", and that had she been able to attend she "would absolutely vote for an immediate ceasefire".